-The small, friendly indiepop festival Indiefjord will be taking place for a seventh time on the 8th and 9th of July 2023.
+The small, friendly indiepop festival Indiefjord will be taking place for the eight time 8 and 9 July 2023.

 The festival is located in the village of Bjørke, western Norway, not far from Ålesund.
 The village is based in the innermost part of the Hjørundfjord, surrounded by the spectacular “Sunnmøre Alps”.